GuillaumeBiessy/WH/README.md

   two-dimension case) whose dimensions should match those of `d`.
-The contribution of each individual to the portfolio central exposure corresponds to the time the individual was actually observed with corresponding age (and duration in the two-dimension cas).
+The contribution of each individual to the portfolio central exposure corresponds to the time the individual was actually observed with corresponding age (and duration in the two-dimension case).
 It always ranges from 0 to 1 and is affected by individuals leaving the portfolio, no matter the cause, as well as censoring and truncating phenomena.